roxyvaught/regex-tutorial/Develop/gist-template.md

 ### Greedy and Lazy Match
 Greedy and lazy qualifiers allow you to find the "greedy" (longest) and "lazy" (shortest) match.
 Our example shows `+` as the greedy match since it ensures a search of as many matches as possible for decimal numbers, alphabateical characters, and hyphens.

+### Conclusion
+This tutorial presented a breakdown of a email matching regex and its components.
+We divide these components into three major groups that make up our validation expressions.
+These capture groups are separated by paranthesis and our overall expression contains the commerical at `@` symbol that searches for this character.

 ### References
 [Javascript.info](https://javascript.info/regular-expressions)<br />